lsnovich/lauranovich/README.md

 * 18+ years of experience documenting everything from quick start guides to APIs.
 * Open Source, Linux, and Git are my tools of the trade.
 * I work in a Docs as Code Philosophy and teach what I know to anyone willing to listen.
-   c.
-My experience includes template and style guide design, user-stories, and team management.
+* My experience includes template and style guide design, user-stories, and team management.
 2. I quickly research and learn new technology.
 I am a professional and proficient writer with a flair for desktop publishing and page design.

 I create and understand complex architecture diagrams and have experience in communication, security, authentication protocols, virtualization, etc.